bweigel/aws-lambda-tesseract-layer/README.md

 ## Building a different tesseract version and/or language

-Per default the build generated the [tesseract 4.1.3](https://github.com/tesseract-ocr/tesseract/releases/tag/4.1.3) OCR libraries with the _fast_ german, english and osd (orientation and script detection) [data files](https://github.com/tesseract-ocr/tesseract/wiki/Data-Files) included.
+Per default the build generates the [tesseract 4.1.3](https://github.com/tesseract-ocr/tesseract/releases/tag/4.1.3) (amazonlinux-1) or [5.2.0](https://github.com/tesseract-ocr/tesseract/releases/tag/5.2.0) (amazonlinux-2) OCR libraries with the _fast_ german, english and osd (orientation and script detection) [data files](https://github.com/tesseract-ocr/tesseract/wiki/Data-Files) included.

 The build process can be modified using different build time arguments (defined as `ARG` in `Dockerfile.al[1|2]`), using the `--build-arg` option of `docker build`.